 — John Yorke, Into The Woods

-In A Midsummer Night’s Dream, for example, the woods outside Athens are the realm of the fairies and spirits.
+In A Midsummer Night’s Dream, to take one example, the woods outside Athens are the realm of the fairies and spirits.
 Remember, Shakespeare was well-versed in Ovid, a Roman poet who lived during the reign of Augustus.
 Ovid is today best known for the Metamorphoses, a 15-book continuous mythological narrative

-The Symbolism Of The Forest In British Children’s Literature
+The Symbolism Of The Forest In 20th Century British Children’s Literature

 The second chapter of Francis Spufford’s memoir of reading, The Child That Books Built, is called ‘The Forest’.
 Spufford makes the following points and more: